History of Raëlism: Founding

-On September 19th 1974, Claude Vorilhon held his first public conference in Paris, France, which attracted more than 2000 people.
+On 19 September 1974, Claude Vorilhon held his first public conference in Paris, France, which attracted more than 2000 people.
 Soon after, Raël founded and began to establish MADECH.
 On 13 December, this was brought into fruition as 170 MADECH members gathered at Puy de Lassolas and formed an organization of "a president, a treasurer, and a secretary" who each signed a 10,000 franc check payable toward the publication of the first Raëlian book.

 Susan J. Palmer commented that in UFO platform societies like the MADECH organization, there was no obligation of membership and commitment like those found in cults, but rather, an open place where people could freely exchange their opinions and relate their experiences on the subject of UFOs.
 Only the first Raëlian book had surfaced at the time, and Palmer says it had consisted largely of a "creation myth and eschatology", but it had "no rituals, no priesthood, no experiential dimension, and no coherent system of ethics" which would lead to an organized movement that had any chance of committing to large projects guided by a leader.

-At the Place de la République in March of 1975, Claude Vorhilon staged a purging of leaders who he believed hampered his own creativity.
+At the Place de la République in March 1975, Claude Vorhilon staged a purging of leaders who he believed hampered his own creativity.
 In the following month, Claude Vorhilon called for a meeting of the MADECH organization, which was held at its headquarters in Paris.
 As MADECH's president, Vorhilon conducted the meeting with the intention to rid the organization from the kind of pseudoscience that contradicted his physicalism.
 In addition to this, the MADECH officials had an increasing desire to blend-in with the rest of the ufologists and trekkies, and were becoming less interested in the Raëlian concept of Elohim extraterrestrials.
 A schism was becoming more apparent among the officials, and subsequently Vorilhon dismissed all of them.
 Their positions were replaced by an inner circle of seven people, whose mission was to inform the public of the Raëlian messages, and to raise funds for building an embassy for extraterrestrials.
 Vorilhon said that he resigned as president of MADECH by that June, because it seemed to him that MADECH could survive on its own, and that he had made a mistake by structuring it into a form that he likened to a "petanque club or a war veterans' association".
-Vorilhon then spoke of a personal desire to settle in the countryside, and write an autobiography of events that happenned prior to his purported extraterrestrial encounters that began on December 13th 1973.
+Vorilhon then spoke of a personal desire to settle in the countryside, and write an autobiography of events that happened prior to his purported extraterrestrial encounters that began on 13 December 1973.